XintongYao0107/XintongYao0107.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Shanghai Jiao Tong University, Shanghai, China
+subtitle: School of Media and Communicaiton, Shanghai Jiao Tong University, Shanghai, China

 profile:
   align: right